1. Skip to content

 Abdi's opponents, Abdirahman Mohamed Abdullahi (known as "Ciro" or "Irro") from the Somaliland National Party (Waddani) and Faysal Ali Warabe from the Justice and Welfare Party (UCID), have not criticized the agreement.

-Abdi, however, did.
-After he postponed the election by two years for "technical and financial reasons," Abdi violently suppressed the protests against it.
+But they do criticise their rival and incumbent.
+After Abdi postponed the election by two years for "technical and financial reasons," Abdi violently suppressed the protests against it.
 He is also accused of authoritarian rule, which has led to divisions between the powerful clans.

 Conflict in the east of Somaliland